avik-ch/chatstack/README.md

 # ChatStack
-This is a full-stack real-time messaging application that allows users to send direct and group messages, share images, manage friend connections, and maintain personalized user profiles.
+This is a work-in-progress full-stack real-time messaging application that allows users to send direct and group messages, share images, manage friend connections, and maintain personalized user profiles.
 The project uses a monorepo structure with a React frontend and Node.js backend, connected via Socket.IO and PostgreSQL using Prisma ORM.

 ## Features